top of page

-Developing Pathways for older adults who are also drinking at increased-risk levels
+Developing Pathways for older adults who are also drinking at increased-risk levels:

-Older adults Alcohol Pathway (OAP)
+Hampshire Older adults Alcohol Pathway (HOAAP)

 Chief Investigator: Julia Sinclair, Professor of Addiction Psychiatry, Faculty of Medicine, University of Southampton.